What are the secrets to lasting relationship success?

-Make your home coming out.
-Another 2 minutes to make your first priority to become close again and reunite after a day apart.
-Share a hug and make that kiss last at least 6 seconds, long enough to get some ‘pair-bonding’ chemicals, oxytocin and dopamine, firing in your brain.
+Make your home coming worth it.
+Another 2 minutes to make your first priority to come close again and reunite after a day apart.
+Share a hug and make that kiss lasts at least 6 seconds, long enough to get some ‘pair-bonding’ chemicals, Oxytocin and Dopamine, firing in your brain.
 Put down your bag, put aside that chore.
 Grab the baby, hoist up the toddler, whatever.
 Let each other know, whatever has happened in your day, you are there for each other.

-Find time each night to listen to each other’s experiences, stresses or triumphs of the day.
+Find time every night to listen to each other’s experiences, stresses, or triumphs of the day.
 Turn off the TV and put down your phone.
 This is listening and empathy time.
 You’re creating a calm space to learn and understand your partner’s stresses and the problems of the day.
-Encourage the conversation, even if it’s about the pressures of home-life or office politics.
-Note: It is NOT the time to give advice, which is the No.1 mistake made here!
+Encourage the conversation, even if it’s about the pressures of home-life, or office politics.
+Note: it is NOT the time to give advice, which is the No1 mistake made here!
 Listen to learn and care.

 3. The 3A’s: Appreciation, Admiration and Affection – 30 minutes every day = 210 minutes